lucasglasner/rivercolormaps/README.md

 ### rivercolormaps

-This repository holds some text files with stolen colormaps from the internet and random programs.
+This repository holds some text files with colormaps i have stolen from the internet and other random programs.

 The idea is to have some colormaps useful for information display, nothing more.

 Cheers,